bdoghomieg123/MK11PremiumStore-Moderator-bot/README.md

 # Setting up Praw.ini.
 - You will next need to setup the Praw.ini file.
 I have included a shell file for you within the files.
 It is in the folder "init praw file."
+You will need to rename this file to praw.ini and put it in the same folder as main.py.
 On many online examples, you'll see people plug their credentials straight into their main python file.
 I discourage doing that as it just leaves your credentials out in the open for people to see if you share that file with others and forget that your credentials are still in there.
     - Open the Praw.ini shell file from the repository.
     - Open the tab with the app you just created.
     - client_id: 2 spaces underneath your script name is the client_id.
 Copy and paste that into your Praw.ini file under "client_id"